Rebecca Barnard: Career

 Barnard has been credited in providing the means for singer Vika Bull in starting her musical career when one of the backing vocalists in Barnard's band lost her voice.
 Bull, who was a receptionist at Platinum Studios in Melbourne, volunteered to fill the space.

 Solo career

-She has recorded three solo albums, namely Fortified (2006), Everlasting (2010), and after a lengthy hiatus, the album Music for Listening and Relaxation (2017).
-Barnard is known for her personal and heartfelt lyrics.
+Barnard has recorded three solo albums: Fortified (2006); Everlasting (2010); and, after a lengthy hiatus, Music for Listening and Relaxation (2017).
 Her first two albums are on her own record label, Ladybird and distributed by Shock Records.

 In 2022, it was announced that Barnard would be releasing her first album of jazz standards entitled The Night We Called It A Day, which has been produced and arranged by Barnard's friend Monique diMattina.

-None of Rebecca's solo albums have charted on the Australian ARIA charts - it has been difficult for a performer like Rebecca Barnard to gain exposure for her original work, due to limitations of promotional budgets and lack of airplay.
-She also cites agism in the music industry as a factor for the lack of exposure "It is an ageist industry especially if you’re a woman.
-I’m doing the best stuff I’ve ever done now but you just do it because it feels good and that’s what you do.”
+None of Barnard's solo albums have charted on the Australian ARIA Charts, which has been attributed to limitations of promotional budgets and lack of airplay.
+She also cites ageism in the music industry as a factor for the lack of exposure.